 Bhishma Ashtami is observed by Hindus in different parts f the county and abroad.
 In the state of Bengal special puja and rituals are held during the day.
 Bhishma Ashtami is observed as the death anniversary of the most prominent character of Mahabharata, Bhishma Pitamah.
 He was the most revered character of Mahabharata.
 This day is celebrated with great dedication and fervour in ISKCON Temples and Lord Vishnu temples all over the country.

-Bhishma Ashtami 2017 was on February 04 Saturday
+Bhishma Ashtami 2023 is on January 28 Saturday

 Rituals during Bhishma Ashtami: